tu-delft-library/MSc-Planning-for-Personal-Data/book/strategies_to_minimise_risks_to_participants/strategies_to_minimise_risks_to_participants.md

 #### What if informed consent cannot be obtained?

-If you cannot obtain informed consent, for instance, if you plan to re-use data from humans from social media, your supervisor will need to reach out to the TU Delft Privacy Team regarding the lawful basis and required measures.
+If you cannot obtain informed consent, for instance, if you plan to re-use data from humans from social media, your supervisor will need to reach out to the TU Delft Privacy Team regarding the lawful basis (a valid reason to colect/re-use the data) and required measures.

 ### Risk Reduction Strategy #2: Anonymising & Pseudonymising Personal Data